 - Specific limitations in higher education.
 The data should logically reflect a substantial limitation in learning for which the student is requesting the accommodation.

-- Specific recommendations in higher education that provide for access.
+- Specific recommendations in higher education that provides for access.

 NOTE: Students who received services at a previous educational institution should also submit their Individualized Educational Plans (IEPs) and transition plans that include a summary of accommodations needed at the college level.
 School plans (IEP or 504 plan) may not be sufficient in and of themselves, but should accompany the comprehensive assessment battery (if applicable).